MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

             @fieldsOfStudy AS Fr
         ON Fc.ChildFieldOfStudyId == Fr.FieldOfStudyId;

-// Reduce field of study children table to create field children object json array for each field of study.
-Field children json object looks like {FId = “Fields of study Id”, FN = “Fields of study name”}
+// Reduce field of study children data to create field childs per field of study
 @reducedFieldOfStudyChildren =
     SELECT
         ParentId AS FieldOfStudyId,

         // Reduce the rows into a string representation of a list of fields of study json objects string.Join(
             ",",
             ARRAY_AGG(
             @JsonObjectFromAttributes(new string[]{
                     @JsonAttribute("FId", ChildId),
                     @JsonAttribute("FN", ChildName)
             }))